-- ii.
-Medium Bay - 1.
-Two story buildings shall have a gable roof parallel to the street.
+- Two story buildings shall have a gable roof parallel to the street.
 Three or four-story buildings shall have a gable roof parallel to the street or a flat roof.
-Gables facing the street should only occur occasionally and must be submitted for approval by the Development Department. - 2.
-Windows shall have regular spacing above the first floor. - 3.
+Gables facing the street should only occur occasionally and must be submitted for approval by the Development Department. - Windows shall have regular spacing above the first floor. - 3.
 Storefronts shall have variation at the ground floor